 Using the database dictionary

 USER_TABLES table that is part of the database dictionary.
-In SQL Server it is similar by querying
+In SQL Server it is similar to querying

 object_id function which is very nice: